Finance

 Limiting the number of times you apply for new loans or cards is another way to quickly fix your credit.
 Every time you apply for new credit, a hard inquiry is made into your credit history.
 Soft inquiries don’t lower your credit, while hard inquiries can reduce scores by several points.
 Receiving too many hard inquiries all at once can hurt your credit more substantially.

-Credit repair services can help you rebuild credit through various methods, such as contacting credit bureaus and addressing errors on your behalf.
-Lexington Law Firm’s credit repair services include assistance with credit inquiries, bureau disputes, and a personal finance manager.
+Credit repair can help you rebuild credit through various methods, such as contacting credit bureaus and disputing errors on your behalf.
+First, check your credit report for potential errors, and then challenge these errors with a 609 dispute letter.

 5. Review your credit reports